-This feature was originally published on August 21, 2020 and has been regularly updated since to reflect the changing quarantine rules.
-The most recent update was on September 11, 2020.
+This feature was originally published on August 21, 2020 and has been regularly updated since then to reflect the changing quarantine rules.
+The most recent update was on October 2, 2020, adding links to the relevant government departments in England, Scotland, Wales and Northern Ireland advising which foreign countries are affected by the rules.

 Employers are perfectly within their rights to threaten staff with disciplinary action if they decide to go on holiday to a country knowing they’ll have to self-isolate on their return.